Onkar179/Onkar179/README.md

 ##  ✍ About Me ✍

- This is <b> Onkar Naik</b>, A pursuing <b>Information Technology Student</b>👨🏼‍💻 I am <b>DevOps Automation & ☁ Hybrid Multi Cloud Computing ☁Enthusiast Having a Good Leadership & Management Skills .</b> 🤩Seeking an opportunity to work in challenging environment which helps me to enhance & use my skills to develop sustainable technologies🤩 .<b>⚡Automation⚡</b> is close to my heart ✅ Actively Trying to Integrate Multiple Technologies together for optimized Configuration & Infrastructure .
+ This is <b> Onkar Naik</b>, A pursuing <b>Information Technology Student</b>👨🏼‍💻 I am <em><b>DevOps Automation & ☁ Hybrid Multi Cloud Computing ☁Enthusiast Having a Good Leadership & Management Skills .</b></em> 🤩Seeking an opportunity to work in challenging environment which helps me to enhance & use my skills to develop sustainable technologies🤩 .<b>⚡Automation⚡</b> is close to my heart ✅ Actively Trying to Integrate Multiple Technologies together for optimized Configuration & Infrastructure .

 </div>